jchai002/choir-justice-supplies/uk/en/porting-in-your-phone-numbers.markdown

 language: [English]
 locale: [en-uk]
 category: [wework]
-tags: [actiGSTion-and-setup, getting-started, phone-number, porting, wework]
+tags: [activation-and-setup, getting-started, phone-number, porting, wework]
 ---

 If you have already established your business identity using an existing telephone number, it can be inconvenient to change to a new number when you change carriers.
 With Ooma Office, you have the option to keep your existing phone number or numbers when you say goodbye to your old carrier.
 Best of all, porting is free for Ooma Office customers.